-is also a solution for any constants A and B. In addition, given 2 independent solutions, 1(x) and 2(x), every solution can be expressed as a linear combination of the form.
-So, if by any means, we can spot 2 independent solutions, we are assured that every solution is a linear combination of these two.
+is also a solution for any constants A and B. In addition, given 2 independent solutions, means, we can spot 2 independent solutions, we are assured that every solution is a linear combination of these two.
 Having 2 arbitrary constants, A and B, comes from the following consideration.
 The differential equation has a second derivative (x).
 To find (x), one has to effectively do 2 integrations which produces 2 constants of integration.
 The 2 arbitrary constants correspond to these 2 constants of integration.
-Since e^{-x} are independent solutions of , it follows that the most general
+Since e x and e - x are independent solutions of , it follows that the most general